-- Leadership in awareness raising and encouraging transparent dialogue throughout the organisation so as to seek to ensure effective dissemination of anti-bribery policies and procedures to employees, subsidiaries, and associated persons, etc.
+- Leadership in awareness-raising and encouraging transparent dialogue throughout the organization so as to seek to ensure effective dissemination of anti-bribery policies and procedures to employees, subsidiaries, and associated persons, etc.

-- Engagement with relevant associated persons and external bodies, such as sectoral organisations and the media, to help articulate the organisation’s policies.
+- Engagement with relevant associated persons and external bodies, such as sectoral organizations and the media, to help articulate the organization’s policies.